Joseph-Hansel/code-challenge-1/README.md

 <!-- Project Setup -->
 ## Project Design.

-The project was done, mainly using the __Javascript__ programming language.
+The project was done using the __Javascript__ programming language.

 The three tasks have been undertaken in three different folders each with a Javascript file containing the logic of the program.

-The whole project is hosted on GitHub.
+The whole project is hosted on [GitHub.](https://github.com/Joseph-Hansel/code-challenge-1)

 ## Contributers.